Neighborhood-Traffic-Flow/neighborhoodtrafficflow/docs/functional-specification.md

 Traffic flow is an important feature to consider when moving to a new city.
 Unfortunately, sites such as Zillow, Craigslist, etc., may not provide information about the traffic flow near a particular property.
 To help people moving to Seattle, we will create an interactive dashboard that allows users to explore traffic flow trends in Seattle neighborhoods.

 ## User profile
 Users are anyone interested in learning more about traffic flow in Seattle neighborhoods.
-Should be familiar with web browser interactions such as hover, click, select from drop-down menu, etc.
+Should be familiar with web browser interactions such as hover, click, select from drop-down menu, etc. Must be able to clone a git repository and run a Python script.

 ## Data sources
 * [Seattle Streets](https://data-seattlecitygis.opendata.arcgis.com/datasets/seattle-streets)